 The conditions of the Policy can be changed if required, but only if agreed to by both you and us.
 Changes to the Policy requested by you are subject to application.
-We reserve the right to require an Underwriting assessment to any Policy alteration that increases our obligation to pay a benefit.
+We reserve the right to require an Underwriting assessment for any request for a Policy alteration that increases the benefit or our risk in providing the insurance cover to pay a benefit.
 Any change must be confirmed in writing by an authorised member of our staff.